KKDA-FM: History

-Through the mid-1990s, under the leadership of new GM Ken Dowe and new PD Michael Spears, KKDA-FM skewed its former urban contemporary format with slower R&B and soul songs at night and gospel on Sunday mornings, towards the Mainstream Urban genre consisting of a Hip-Hop and current R&B heavy playlist.
+In the mid 1990s, under the leadership of new owner Ken Dowe and new PD Michael Spears, KKDA-FM skewed its former urban contemporary format with slower R&B and soul songs at night and gospel on Sunday mornings, towards the Mainstream Urban genre consisting of a hip-hop and current R&B heavy playlist.
 That format helped project K104 to being one of the highest-rated radio stations in the Dallas–Fort Worth DMA, where it has remained to this day.

-Competitively, KKDA also has a current crosstown rivalry with another urban station KBFB ("97.9 The Beat"), who has taken advantage of KKDA's 'traditional' urban direction and used that to their advantage, resulting in the two fighting it out for R&B/hip hop dominance in the Metroplex.
-Their first competition until 1985 was the now defunct R&B radio station KNOK (which used the slogan "Disco and More"); their second competitor from 1988 until 1995 was station KJMZ (known as "100.3 Jamz").
-In addition, they also once had a competitor in rhythmic contemporary rival KZZA ("Casa 106.7"), which had shifted from a Hispanic rhythmic direction, since KKDA also has a sizable share of Hispanic listeners.
-However, KZZA is a rimshot signal.
-KNOR was considered a competitor from 2004-2006 as it was the only station in the Metroplex having a similar format to KKDA-FM's urban contemporary format.
+Competitively, KKDA-FM also has a current crosstown rivalry with another Urban station KBFB ("97.9 The Beat"), who has taken advantage of KKDA-FM's 'traditional' Urban direction and used that to their advantage resulting in the two fighting it out for Urban dominance in the Metroplex.
+Their first competition until 1985 was the late great Urban radio station KNOK-FM (which used the slogan "Disco And More On KNOK 107 FM!"); their next competition was from 1988 to 1995 was station KJMZ (known as "100.3 Jamz!").
+In addition they also once had a competitor in Rhythmic CHR rival KZZA also known better as ("Casa 106.7") which had shifted from a Hispanic Rhythmic direction since KKDA-FM also has a sizable share of Hispanic listeners.
+But however KZZA is a rimshot signal.
+KNOR was considered a competitor from 2004 to 2006 as it was the only station in the Metroplex having a similar format to KKDA-FM's UC format.

 As the FCC loosened radio station ownership rules with the passing of the Telecommunications Act of 1996, virtually all major market radio stations became part of large broadcast groups such as iHeartMedia, Cumulus, and others.
 Today, KKDA-FM is one of the few remaining major market commercial stations in the nation that is still owned by a local, non-corporate broadcaster.

 Its longtime morning drive show, Skip Murphy and the Home Team, was ranked number 1 during the morning drive time slot for nearly a decade, according to Arbitron ratings.
 Over the last few years, several popular personalities on the show, such as comedian Nannette Lee and Wig, have moved on.
 The most recent personality to leave was Thomas "Skip" Murphy.
 He announced in July 2008 that he was moving to sister radio station KRNB to work weekdays from 3 pm to 7 pm.
 Nationally syndicated personality Tom Joyner became recognized as the "Fly Jock" because he hosted the morning drive slot on K104 and traveled regularly to host an afternoon drive slot on WGCI-FM in Chicago.
 His show was heard later on KRNB, and most recently aired on KZMJ.